 One part of the long-term strategy (long-term is here defined as 3 years or more) is to focus on ECO vessels.
 NORDEN's long-term aim is to replace existing non-ECO vessels with ECO vessels, so our core fleet only consists of ECO vessels.
-In 2013, NORDEN ordered 4 ECO tankers and 14 ECO dry cargo vessels.
+In 2014, NORDEN received 2 eco tanker vessels and 4 long term chartered eco dry cargo vessels with purchase option.
+We ordered 6 eco dry cargo vessels to be delivered in 2016-2018.
+We also ordered 1 long term chartered eco tanker vessel with purchase option and 1 long term chartered eco dry cargo vessel with purchase option.
+In total within the next 3 years, NORDEN will receive 4 eco tanker vessels, 12 eco dry cargo vessels, 1 long term chartered eco tanker vessel with purchase option and 4 long term chartered eco dry cargo vessels with purchase option.

 Focus on improving climate and environment has proven a competitive advantage when negotiating contracts.
 Moreover, the decision to implement fuel efficient measures on existing vessels as well as focusing on energy efficiency when contracting new vessels or entering into agreements on long-term chartered tonnage, reduces our bunker consumption and costs as these vessels consume less bunker oil and thereby emit less CO2.
 Our operational costs decrease which then enables us to be more competitive and be an attractive business partner.